 Criterion Guideline We can withhold approval or end approval if we have reason to believe that: • your company does not have sufficient financial stability to be able to trade; • the financial affairs of your company are not being (or have not been) carried on in a responsible and prudent manner; or • your company is not trading lawfully, meeting its just debts and other financial obligations.
 We usually get a report from a credit reference agency.
 We may view public records such as statutory accounts and county court judgments.
 To help us form a clear picture, we may ask you to send us financial information such as annual accounts, monthly management accounts and forward financial plans (projections).
-If you have been trading for less than two years we usually ask you to submit evidence of: (a) financial backing; (b) organisational experience (covering the business management and financial aspects of the company and defining the responsibilities, authority and inter-relation of management personnel); and (c) a two-year forward business plan (financial plan).
-In each case the evidence will need to be appropriate to the size of the company and the type of work undertaken.
+We do not usually grant Gold approval to companies that have been trading for less than two years.
+However, we can allow an exception if there is evidence of substantial financial backing.